Feature image for our post on employee retention

 How your organization structures its teams and manages employees can also directly impact its ability to retain talent.
 These elements should be periodically reviewed to ensure they are still delivering maximum value for the organization and employees.
 In particular, we recommend the following:

-• Empower managers by offering the training needed to support your organization’s retention plan.
+3. Empower managers by offering the leadership training needed to support your organization’s retention plan.

-• Consider conducting an HR Assessment to review and evaluate the ways in which your HR practices may (or may not) be supporting your retention goals.
+5. Consider conducting an HR Assessment to review and evaluate how your HR practices may (or may not) be supporting your retention goals.

-In addition to taking into consideration the five key focus areas discussed above, there are core steps you can take to begin strategically improving your employee retention rate.
+In addition to considering the five key focus areas discussed above, there are core steps you can take to begin strategically improving your employee retention rate.
 These are:

 • HR experts can be invaluable partners as you work to improve your employee retention rate.
 An HR consultant often has experience that spans a wide set of HR practices that impact retention, including recruitment, employee coaching, compensation and benefits planning, and more.
 They can help your organization develop a comprehensive retention plan of action or dig deeper into the specific areas that need improvement through benchmarking and HR assessments.